 - 5. Progress notes for all services rendered; - 6.
 Physician's orders/updated physician orders to the POC; and - 7.
-Minimum Data Set (MDS) form.
+Minimum Data Set (MDS) form or ¡Raven form.

 A screening of the material received will be conducted before the claim is reviewed to ensure that the required documentation is included.